graffic/javiergr/javiergr/blog/2017/09/automation.md

 date: 2017-09-09
 category: technical
 published: true
-summary: Why do you automate?
+summary: Automating all the small things.

 Last night I decided to automate [this blog](https://github.com/graffic/javiergr).
 So when I commit, [Travis](https://travis-ci.org/graffic/javiergr) then builds and uploads it to [GitHub pages](https://pages.github.com).
 This is not something new.
 GitHub [does exactly that](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) for you if you use [Jekyll](https://jekyllrb.com).
 Also, at work, everything is automated, and if something isn't it feels weird.